 In this appendix we describe how to compute the Chen-Ruan cohomology of a toric orbifold given its moment polytope.
 Before that we explain briefly the construction of orbifold cohomology.
 We refer to \cite{adem2007orbifolds} for more details.

-We think of orbifolds as (equivalence classes of) Lie grupoids $\G$.
-Recall that a Lie grupoid essentially consists in an object space $G_0$, a morphism space $G_1$ and source and target arrows $s,t: G_1\to G_0$ obeying certain conditions.
-We say that $\G$ is an étale grupoid if $s,t$ are local isomorphisms.
+We think of orbifolds as (equivalence classes of) Lie groupoids $\G$.
+Recall that a Lie groupoid essentially consists of an object space $G_0$, a morphism space $G_1$ and source and target arrows $s,t: G_1\to G_0$ obeying certain conditions.
+We say that $\G$ is an étale groupoid if $s,t$ are local isomorphisms.
 The orbifold associated to $\G$ is to be interpreted as $G_0/\!\!\sim$ where $\sim$ is the equivalence relation defined by $s(g)\sim t(g)$ for $g\in G_1$.

-Two grupoids give the same orbifold if they are Morita equivalent.
-If we establish an analogy between grupoids as the underlying structure of an orbifold and atlases as the underlying structure of a manifold, then Morita equivalence is analogous to the existence of a commom refinement of the atlases.
-Note that a non-étale grupoid can be Morita equivalent to an étale one, and we still say that such grupoid represents an orbifold.
-So orbifolds are Morita equivalence classes of orbifolds containing some étale grupoid.
+Two groupoids give the same orbifold if they are Morita equivalent.
+If we establish an analogy between groupoids as the underlying structure of an orbifold and atlases as the underlying structure of a manifold, then Morita equivalence is analogous to the existence of a common refinement of the atlases.
+Note that a non-étale groupoid can be Morita equivalent to an étale one, and we still say that such groupoid represents an orbifold.
+So orbifolds are Morita equivalence classes of orbifolds containing some étale groupoid.
 We denote by $|\G|$ the underlying topological space of the orbifold.